const-ae/proDD/README.md

 #> zeta:     -1.05, -1.11, -1.04, -1.04, -0.916, -1.06
 ```

 As we can see the method has successfully converged so we can continue.
 If it would not have converged increase `max_iter`.
-Also we are currently working on a moderately sized data set, usually a thousand proteins are enough to make good estimates of the hyper-parameters, if your dataset has many proteins you can easily speed up the inference by setting for example `n_subsample=1000`.
+In this example we are working on a moderately sized data set, usually a thousand proteins are enough to make good estimates of the hyper-parameters, if your dataset has many proteins you can easily speed up the inference by setting for example `n_subsample=1000`.

 Knowing the general distribution of our data, we might be interested how the samples are related.
 Naively we would just calculate the distance matrix using `dist(t(X))`.
 But `dist` simply scales up vectors containing missing values, which is equivalent to some kind of mean imputation, which does not really make sense as we have seen when we looked where missing values actually occur.